Total Hip Replacement

 You may feel some numbness in the skin around your incision.
 You also may feel some stiffness, particularly with excessive bending.
 These differences often diminish with time, and most patients find these are minor compared with the pain and limited function they experienced prior to surgery.

 Your new hip may activate metal detectors required for security in airports and some buildings.
 Tell the security agent about your hip replacement if the alarm is activated.
-You may ask your orthopaedic surgeon for a card confirming that you have an artificial hip.

 Protecting Your Hip Replacement